-I have benefitted greatly from The New Inductive Bible Study and Kay Arthur at Precepts Ministries really brought this method to life and made it easy for us common lay people to study God’s Word on our own.
-There are many tools to use and my favorite is The New Inductive Study Bible in the ESV.
-With this Bible and Blue Letter Bible (which I forgot to mention is free!) you don’t need any other tools truly.
+I have benefitted greatly from The New Inductive Bible Study, and Kay Arthur at Precepts Ministries brought this method to life and made it easy for us common lay people to study God's Word on our own.
+There are many tools to use, and my favorite is The New Inductive Study Bible in the ESV.
+With this Bible and Blue Letter Bible (which I forgot to mention is free!), you don't need any other tools.
 Okay maybe some good marking pens ;).

-Doorposts blog has some good inductive studies on Psalms and various chapters of the bible (see their category list on their sidebar) that are great at getting an introduction to inductive bible study.
+Doorposts blog has some good inductive studies on Psalms and various chapters of the bible (see their category list on their sidebar) that are great at getting an introduction to inductive Bible study.
 I turn to them at times when I need something structured.
-I’ve bought the physical books but all there studies are free on their blog too.
+I've bought the physical books, but all their studies are free on their blog too.